Thedywender/angular-blog/README.md

 # MeuProjetoAngular

-This project was create by Dcoker, when you download you need to use this commands:
+This project was create by Docker, when you download you need to use this commands:

 ## Command:
 docker-compose up --build -d  <para executar em ambiente de desenvolvimento>